Accepting New Clients (updated Oct 11)

 Here are some ways to help you connect with your toddler:

 • Give them positive attention: Positive interactions can be as simple as putting your arm around them as they play, making eye contact, or using caring facial expressions.
+Positive interactions aren’t just for the good times, you can also leverage positivity in moments of conflict such as practicing productive alternatives to time-outs.

 • Play together: Make time to play dress-up, a game of imagination, or any other activity your kids enjoys.
 Whatever it is, let them take the reins during this special time.